Strategic approach and effective methods enable quick solution to Einstein riddle Who owns the fish

 On the plus-side, we have filled the house color row completely and managed to put the first pet horse to its rightful owner, the owner of the second house.

 We must then use a completely new strategy and pattern with its associated method to break this bottleneck.

-Solution: Logic analysis stage 4: Temporary bonded member structure on two variable values, use of multiple statements, Possibilities, and Cycle
+Solution to Einstein riddle who owns the fish: Logic analysis stage 4: Temporary bonded member structure on two variable values, use of multiple statements, Possibilities, and Cycle

 Earlier we hinted—when no easy avenue towards solution is visible, form a temporary bonded member structure.
 Now also we will do that.
 We will form temporary bonded member structures not on same variable values (because there aren't any statement left to do that), but on values of different variables.

 We repeat the most potent strategy in solving difficult reasoning puzzles,

 When no easier path towards solution is available, form and use temporary bonded member structures.

 Knowing this, we pick up "Statement 3.
 The Dane drinks tea." and "Statement 12.
 The owner who smokes Bluemasters drinks beer.", to check the columns in which we can place these two pairs of values of different variables.
 Quickly we find that the two temporary bonded member structures on different variables, Dane-tea, and Bluemasters-beer can be placed in House 2 and House 5 columns or vice-versa.
 These create two possibilities with two-degree uncertainty and we are not able to write this information on the main logic table easily.
 So we combine these two results and create what we call—two Possible scenarios (multiple logic table possibilities), or simply Possibilities below the main table and separate from it.